H0llyW00dzZ/K8sBlackPearl/README.md

 ```

 > [!NOTE]
-> Support Multiple-Task and currently only stable with 1 worker
+> Support Multiple-Task and a lot's of worker

 #### Example: